Second Law of Health - Sunlight

 Rooms can be partially purified by skylight (sunlight reflected from the sky) coming in through the windows.
-See our book, Prophet of the End, pages 69-70 (see order sheet), for more information on this.
+See our book, Prophet of the End, pages 69-70 (see book store), for more information on this.

 HOW TO OBTAIN THE NEEDED SUNLIGHT

 Not-too-much and often-as-possible is the best formula.
 Dr. Zane Kime, whose book, Sunlight is a classic in the field, wrote this: